Youssef-Mohamed1/NYC_School_Test_Scores/README.md

     pip install pandas numpy
 Running the Analysis
-Run the Jupyter notebooks or Python scripts in the notebooks or src directory to reproduce the analysis and generate the results.
+Run the Jupyter notebooks or Python scripts in the notebooks or src directory to reproduce the analysis and generate the results. and make sure to have the csv file in the same directory as the python file.